5-Amino-1MQ: Targeting the "Obesity Enzyme" for Fat Loss

 NNMT (nicotinamide N-methyltransferase) consumes SAM (S-adenosylmethionine) to methylate nicotinamide, producing 1-methylnicotinamide.
 This depletes SAM and drains NAD+ precursors.
 In obese adipose tissue, NNMT is upregulated 3-5x vs. lean tissue.
 The result: metabolically suppressed fat cells that resist energy expenditure.
 NNMT becomes a metabolic governor locking in obesity.

 5-Amino-1MQ inhibits NNMT, stopping SAM depletion.
-Restored SAM supports epigenetic methylation (including PCSK9 promoter methylation — reducing LDL cholesterol).
-Restored NAD+ precursor flux supports sirtuin activity and mitochondrial biogenesis in fat cells.
+Restored SAM supports epigenetic methylation processes, and restored NAD+ precursor flux supports sirtuin activity and mitochondrial biogenesis in fat cells.
 The net effect: adipocytes resume normal energy expenditure.
-In Neelakantan et al. (2019), treated mice showed reduced fat mass with identical food intake.
+In Neelakantan et al. (2018, PMID: 29155147), treated mice showed reduced body weight and white adipose mass with no change in food intake.

 NAD+ is required for SIRT1, SIRT3, and other sirtuins — metabolic enzymes that regulate energy expenditure, fatty acid oxidation, and mitochondrial function.
 By restoring NAD+ precursor availability, NNMT inhibition indirectly boosts sirtuin activity.
 This overlaps mechanistically with NMN/NAD+ supplementation but acts specifically in adipose tissue rather than systemically.